Adaptive Federated Optimization: Introduction

 \item We use this framework to design novel, cross-device compatible, adaptive federated optimization methods, and provide convergence analysis in general nonconvex settings.
 To the best of our knowledge, these are the first methods for FL using \emph{adaptive server optimization}.
 We show an important interplay between the number of local steps and the heterogeneity among clients.

 \item We introduce comprehensive and reproducible empirical benchmarks for comparing federated optimization methods.
 These benchmarks consist of seven diverse and representative FL tasks involving both image and text data, with varying amounts of heterogeneity and numbers of clients.
-We provide an open-source implementation of our adaptive methods and these empirical benchmarks, as well as code to reproduce our empirical results\footnote{\url{https://github.com/google-research/federated/tree/master/optimization}}.

 \item We demonstrate strong empirical performance of our adaptive optimizers throughout, improving upon commonly used baselines.
 Our results show that our methods can be easier to tune, and highlight their utility in cross-device settings. \end{itemize}